Skip to content

 Menu

-With that important enhancement, much speedier emergency medical service was provided to residents of the fire department’s territory with an ambulance housed in the center of the Susquehanna River town at Station 7.
+With that important enhancement, Port Deposit EMS was launched, providing much faster emergency medical service to residents of the greater Port Deposit area, with an ambulance stationed at Station 7 in the center of the Susquehanna River town.

 The new Water Witch Ambulance, a 1957 Oldsmobile purchased from the Union fire Company of Oxford.
 Source: Cecil Whig, Nov.
 4, 1964.